 Many of our programs have teacher components and follow-up curricula that provide opportunities during the presentation and afterwards, throughout the school year, to keep the issues of child safety and bullying and child abuse prevention front and center.

 We know our programs are effective.
 Children who were victims of bullying or harassment have spoken out and asked their classmates to stop.
 Those who have been the bullies or the harassers have said they would try to change.
 Young girls have come forward to reveal their experiences with date rape and sexual abuse.
 Girls and boys have confided about the sexual teasing and embarrassment they have suffered.
 We find we get the most disclosures from the children who have participated in our child abuse prevention programs, Safety Rules! and Child Abuse Prevention, which give us the greatest opportunities to intervene and respond to their requests for help.

-During the current school year alone, CAPS volunteers have presented 1,700 programs designed to prevent bullying to more than 42,000 students in 250 schools across Long Island.
+CAPS volunteers have present programs designed to prevent bullying to more than 20,000 students in schools across Long Island.
 Our workshops for students are offered at no cost to schools, thanks to underwriting from various sources, and presented in small classroom settings by CAPS-trained volunteers (Caring Kids is presented by CAPS-trained elementary school guidance counselors and social workers).

 To Schedule a Workshop:

 Currently, CAPS K-12 programs are only available to schools in Nassau and Suffolk on Long Island.
 Please call 516-621-0552 for information on professional on-site training.
 Or e-mail us at email@example.com.